-Channel 4 is to air a documentary about alleged abuse claims against Michael Jackson.
+Channel 4 has confirmed its intentions to air a controversial documentary about alleged abuse claims against Michael Jackson.

 The channel has worked with HBO in America on the series called Leaving Neverland.
 Directed by Dan Reed, the two-part documentary will see two men who recount their experiences of being sexually abused by Michael Jackson.

 A synopsis reads: "When allegations of abuse by Jackson involving young boys surfaced in 1993, many found it hard to believe that he could be guilty of such unspeakable acts.

 "Leaving Neverland explores the experiences of two young boys, James Safechuck, at age ten, and Wade Robson, at age seven, who were both befriended by Jackson.
 They and their families were entranced by the singer’s fairy-tale existence as his career reached its peak."